Electron paramagnetic resonance: High-field high-frequency measurements

 High-field high-frequency EPR measurements are sometimes needed to detect subtle spectroscopic details.
 However, for many years the use of electromagnets to produce the needed fields above 1.5 T was impossible, due principally to limitations of traditional magnet materials.
-The first multifunctional millimeter EPR spectrometer with a superconducting solenoid was described in the early 1970s by Prof. Y. S. Lebedev's group (Russian Institute of Chemical Physics, Moscow) in collaboration with L. G. Oranski's group (Ukrainian Physics and Technics Institute, Donetsk), which began working in the Institute of Problems of Chemical Physics, Chernogolovka around 1975.
+The first multifunctional millimeter EPR spectrometer with a superconducting solenoid was described in the early 1970s by Y. S. Lebedev's group (Russian Institute of Chemical Physics, Moscow) in collaboration with L. G. Oranski's group (Ukrainian Physics and Technics Institute, Donetsk), which began working in the Institute of Problems of Chemical Physics, Chernogolovka around 1975.
 Two decades later, a W-band EPR spectrometer was produced as a small commercial line by the German Bruker Company, initiating the expansion of W-band EPR techniques into medium-sized academic laboratories.

 The EPR waveband is stipulated by the frequency or wavelength of a spectrometer's microwave source (see Table).

 EPR experiments often are conducted at X and, less commonly, Q bands, mainly due to the ready availability of the necessary microwave components (which originally were developed for radar applications).
 A second reason for widespread X and Q band measurements is that electromagnets can reliably generate fields up to about 1 tesla.
 However, the low spectral resolution over g-factor at these wavebands limits the study of paramagnetic centers with comparatively low anisotropic magnetic parameters.
 Measurements at $\nu$ > 40 GHz, in the millimeter wavelength region, offer the following advantages: